RenaSchott/Project2-JSGame/README.md

 - **Main**

-  - On a beige background the game in named and the general game idea as well as the game rules are explained.
+  - On a beige background, the game in named and the general game idea as well as the game rules are explained.
-  - The text color is a dark grey with matches nicely the playful font and the beige background color.
+  - The text color is a dark gray with matches nicely the playful font and the beige background color.
   - The needed "Go to game" button stands out with his light blue background color and brings the user to the game page when clicked.

 ![screenshot of the index page](assets/readme-images/index.png)